audunhov/autorun.nvim/README.md

 ### Commands

-These don't have user commands associated with them (yet?).
-Please provide some
+All user commands are prefixed with :AutoRun

 #### auto